Class Action Lawsuit Challenges King County’s Failure to Pay for Jury Service

 In 1999, the Washington State Jury Commission was created to examine the issues of juror reimbursement and participation rates.
 Members of the Commission included judges, prosecution and defense attorneys, court administrators, and legislators from throughout the state.
 After a year of study, the Commission concluded: “[S]pecial efforts should be made to increase participation in jury service by sectors of society that traditionally have not participated fully, particularly young people and minority communities.”
 Among its recommendations, the Commission gave the “highest priority” to increasing compensation for jurors.
 The Commission deemed it “unacceptable that this state’s citizens are required to perform one of the most important civic duties at a rate that does not remotely approach minimum wage.”
 The Commission found that “[i]ncreased fees will not only address the current inequity in juror compensation, but will also contribute to more economically and ethnically diverse juries by enabling a broader segment of the population to serve.”

 Despite the findings and recommendations of the Washington State Jury Commission, the rate of juror reimbursement in King County remains the same today as it was in 1959.

-The lawsuit was filed in Pierce County Superior Court on behalf of three plaintiffs: Ryan Rocha, Nicole Bednarczyk, and Catherine Selin.
+The lawsuit was filed in Pierce County Superior Court on behalf of two plaintiffs: Nicole Bednarczyk, and Catherine Selin.
 The plaintiffs are represented by Seattle attorneys Toby Marshall of Terrell Marshall Law Group PLLC and Jeffrey Needle of the Law Office of Jeffrey L. Needle.